grz0zrg/fas/README.md

 * allow to extend the sound engine at runtime with user-defined generators and effects written with [Faust](https://faust.grame.fr/) DSP specification language
 * high quality stereophonic audio with low latency and multiple input / output (with Jack)
 * fully microtonal / spectral (oscillator-bank concept for every instruments)
-* unlimited effects slot per part (24 by default but adaptable); reverb, convolution, comb, delay, chorus, flanger...
-25 high quality effects type provided by Soundpipe are available, you can also choose to add your own effects chain since every part have dedicated stereo output
+* unlimited effects slot per part (24 by default but adaptable); reverb, convolution, comb, delay, filters, phaser...
+30 high quality effects type provided by Soundpipe are available with most of them stereophonic, you can also choose to add your own effects chain since every part have dedicated stereo output
 * per partial slot effect for additive synthesis
 * per voice filtering for subtractive synthesis with one multi mode filter
   * per voice effects is limited by RGBA note data, this may be seen as a limitation since only one multi mode filter per voice is allowed
 * highly optimized real-time architecture; run on low-power embedded hardware such as Raspberry
 * events resolution can be defined as you wish (60 Hz but you can go above that through a parameter)
 * cross-platform; run this about anywhere !